Happy is the man who has acquired the love of walking for its own sake!

 Steep slopes with unstable deep snow hold the deadly risk of avalanche.
-Here is some avalanche information all mountain adventurers need to know:
+If you hike in the mountains in winter, here is some avalanche information you need to know:

 Heed the warnings—they could save your life.

 - Check local avalanche conditions before you go.

 - When in doubt, ask questions or don't go.

 - Most avalanches occur during or immediately after a snowstorm.

 - Never travel alone.
 Carry and know how to use avalanche rescue beacons, probes and shovels when your party is in avalanche terrain.